How to complete your application

 Students must have completed introductory courses in the following subject areas from an accredited school, with a grade of B or better.
 Each candidate's academic background is considered, and additional prerequisite requirements will be determined on an individual basis.

 - Managerial or Cost Accounting

-In addition to academic course work, our students carry themselves with professional composure and a mature, professional presence.
-They are exceptional communicators with keen interpersonal savvy, a sensitivity to multiple stakeholder perspectives, and the ability to make high-quality decision with integrity.
-Vanderbilt MAcc students are ambitious, focused and committed to learning from experience and pursuing continuous development.
+In addition to academic coursework, our students carry themselves with professional composure and a mature, professional presence.
+They are exceptional communicators with keen interpersonal savvy, a sensitivity to multiple stakeholder perspectives, and the ability to make high-quality decisions with integrity.
+Vanderbilt MAcc students are ambitious, focused, and committed to learning from experience and pursuing continuous development.

 You are about to take the first step toward enhancing your professional potential, expanding your career possibilities and discovering a new community of bright people from all over the world.